The Fischer Esterification Mechanism Is Examined In This Question: Complete Guide

 How It Works (The Mechanism, Step by Step)

 Let’s walk through the classic pathway.
-Heat turns the mixture into a swirling, slightly viscous soup.
-Ready?
+Also, ready?
 Picture a carboxylic acid (RCOOH) and an alcohol (ROH) in a flask with a bit of sulfuric acid.
+Worth adding: heat turns the mixture into a swirling, slightly viscous soup.
 Here we go.

 1. Protonation of the Carbonyl Oxygen